Customers

 • AI Agents can analyze tickets in a helpdesk and suggest (and even write) documentation based on knowledge and training gaps that it observes

-• AI Agents can look for workflow opportunities based on your human agents’ activities and suggest workflows to admins
+• AI Agents can look for workflow opportunities based on your human agents’ activities and help build workflows to admins

 Now that you're familiar with all the latest AI tech terms, we’d recommend you think of where and which AI is most needed in IT support with this framework.